chinamike65/hugo-tuolesi/content/book4/book4en.md

 When we human beings die, most people do not know the next life, whether it will be good or bad, and they pass away in confusion, so the pain and anxiety are not so intense.

-In addition, the blessings of the gods are not all the same.
-If the blessings are small, the gods will panic and fear when they see great power and benefit.
-The gods with great blessings often oppress the gods with lesser blessings.
+In addition, the merit of the gods are not all the same.
+If the merit are small, the gods will panic and fear when they see great power and benefit.
+The gods with great merit often oppress the gods with lesser merit.

 The light from the body of gods with great merit is very strong, and the light from the body of gods with lesser merit is relatively weak.
 When the two meet, the pressure on the gods with lesser merit is very, very large, and the gods with lesser merit will be driven away from their dwelling places and suffer great pain and sorrow.